 In this paper, we will explore the fundamental requirements for a sound log management solution and review some examples of less than optimum product deployments.
 Finally, we will examine what a US federal agency should be looking for in an extensible log management strategy, and propose a workable solution for tighter integration into and support of an organization’s applicable and prospective security and compliance programs and initiatives.

 Today’s faster, newer and greatly improved malicious user requires a faster, newer and greatly improved response.
 Smarter attackers require more intelligent countermeasures, including faster and more reliable analysis, to react to security issues.

 Read SANS review of McAfee’s Enterprise Security Manager (ESM) 9.2 with a focus on fundamental SIEM features and capabilities to meet the demand for security and threat intelligence.

 This paper addresses the Big Security Data challenge and highlights the key criteria organizations need to consider for processing security information in light of today’s dynamic threat landscape.

 In this paper, we explore the subject of continuous compliance versus audit-driven compliance, as well as how an ongoing approach to compliance makes compliance a positive force for securing data and systems.

 McAfee EDB data management technology handles all of these SIEM/logging requirements.
 It is designed, implemented, maintained, and tested by our world-class in-house development team to meet the demanding requirements of SIEM/logging and leverage all of the capabilities of appropriate emerging technologies such as modern operating systems, multicore CPUs, solid state and RAM drives, and large amounts of main memory.

-The post Network Security Perspective: Point-of-Sale, Data Loss, and the Black Market appeared first on McAfee.
+The post Bringing Together Security and the High Availability Mandate appeared first on McAfee.